dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/distributed-data-management.md

 To analyze this problem, let’s look at an example from the [eShopOnContainers reference application](http://aka.ms/eshoponcontainers).
 The Catalog microservice maintains information about all the products, including their stock level.
 The Ordering microservice manages orders and must verify that a new order does not exceed the available catalog product stock.
 (Or the scenario might involve logic that handles backordered products.)
 In a hypothetical monolithic version of this application, the ordering subsystem could simply use an ACID transaction to check the available stock, create the order in the Orders table, and update the available stock in the Products table.

-However, in a microservices- based application, the Order and Product tables are owned by their respective microservices.
+However, in a microservices-based application, the Order and Product tables are owned by their respective microservices.
 No microservice should ever include databases owned by another microservice in its own transactions or queries, as shown in Figure 4-9.

 ![](./media/image9.PNG)